scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 ## Modeling the data

-Modeling the “data” portion of a domain model in Scala is simple:
+In Scala, describing the data model of a programming problem is simple:

 - Create ADTs and GADTs with the `enum` construct
-- Use `case` classes for more complicated systems
+- Use `case` classes if product types are sufficient or if you need more fine-grained control
 <!-- TODO: wording on that last line? -->